 Having an HRIS is vital to the employee experience.
 HR executives have ranked it as one of the top organizational priorities over the next few years.
 It also speaks volumes about your company culture.

 By facilitating communication between HR and employees, HRIS will improve the employee-employer relationship.
-Transparency, accountability, communication, and collaboration are also facilitated by an HRIS, which are the most important drivers of employee experience.
+Transparency, accountability, communication, and collaboration are also facilitated by HRIS functions, which are the most important drivers of employee experience.

 Now that you’ve decided to buy into an HRIS, it is important to consider the exact features you should be looking for in a system.
 In the next section of the HRIS guide, these are some points to keep in mind to help you make the right decision for your organization.